 - Review the AD FS design guide to design and plan your federation service

 Once you have your AD FS design ready:

 - Review deploying a federation server farm to configure AD FS in your environment

 The AD FS farm used with Windows Hello for Business must be Windows Server 2016 with minimum update of KB4088889 (14393.2155).

 Windows devices must be registered in Azure AD.
 Devices can be registered in Azure AD using either Azure AD join or hybrid Azure AD join.

 For hybrid Azure AD joined devices, review the guidance on the plan your hybrid Azure Active Directory join implementation page.

-Hybrid certificate trust deployments need the device write back feature.
-Authentication to AD FS needs both the user and the computer to authenticate.
+Hybrid certificate trust deployments require the device write-back feature.
+Authentication to AD FS needs both the user and the device to authenticate.
 Typically the users are synchronized, but not devices.
-This prevents AD FS from authenticating the computer and results in Windows Hello for Business certificate enrollment failures.
+This prevents AD FS from authenticating the device and results in Windows Hello for Business certificate enrollment failures.
 For this reason, Windows Hello for Business deployments need device write-back.

 Windows Hello for Business is tied between a user and a device.
 Both the user and device need to be synchronized between Azure Active Directory and Active Directory.
 Device write-back is used to update the msDS-KeyCredentialLink attribute on the computer object.